USS Providence (1775): Service as Providence

 Lieutenant John Paul Jones took command of Providence on 10 May and made a voyage to New York, returning about 100 soldiers to the Continental Army whom Washington had lent to Hopkins to help man the American fleet, and Jones then hove down the ship to clean her bottom.
 She sailed again on 13 June, escorting Fly to Fishers Island at the entrance to Long Island Sound.
-He rescued a brigantine en route from the British frigate Cerberus, bringing munitions from Hispaniola.

-Providence next escorted a convoy of colliers to Philadelphia, arriving 1 August, and Jones received his permanent commission as captain a week later.
+He recaptured a brigantine which had been captured by the British frigate Cerberus, bringing munitions from Hispaniola.Providence next escorted a convoy of colliers to Philadelphia, arriving 1 August, and Jones received his permanent commission as captain a week later.
 Providence departed the Delaware Capes on the 21st to begin an independent cruise; she took the brigantine Britannia soon after and sent her into Philadelphia under a prize crew.
 On 1 September, daring seamanship enabled Jones to escape from the British frigate Solebay.
 Two days later, Providence captured the Bermudan brigantine Sea Nymph carrying sugar, rum, ginger, and oil and sent her to Philadelphia.
 On the 6th, Providence caught the brigantine Favourite carrying sugar from Antigua to Liverpool, but HMS Galatea recaptured the prize before she could reach an American port.

 Turning north, Jones headed for Nova Scotia and escaped another frigate on 20 September before his raid on Canso two days later.
 There he recruited men to fill the vacancies created by manning his prizes, burned a British fishing schooner, sank a second, and captured a third besides a shallop which he used as a tender.
 Providence took several more prizes fishing near Ile Madame before riding out a severe storm.
 The whaler Portland surrendered to her before she returned to Narragansett Bay on 8 October.

 While Providence was at home, Hopkins appointed Jones the commander of Alfred, a larger ship and the Commander in Chief's flagship on the expedition to the Bahamas, and Captain Hoysted Hacker took command of Providence.
 The two ships got under way 11 November.
 They took the brigantine Active after ten days and the armed transport Mellish the next day, carrying winter uniforms and military supplies for the British Army.
 On the 16th, they captured the snow Kitty.
 Providence had been troubled by leaks which developed during bad weather on the cruise, so she headed back for Rhode Island and arrived at Newport two days later.